pavannaidu/variant/readme.md

 ## from_json with Schema Evolution

-The `from_json` function parses JSON and returns a struct value with automatic schema inference and evolution (requires Lakeflow Declarative Pipelines).
+The `from_json` function parses JSON and returns a struct value with automatic schema inference and evolution (requires Spark Declarative Pipelines).

 ### Key Features
 - **Automatic Schema Inference** - detects new fields automatically